 Courtesy of another (now offline) eBay listing, here’s another photo of an original Lowcock’s Lemonade crate a little worse for wear.

 How does one go about opening Lowcock’s Lemonade bottles?
 Well with the Lowcock’s Bottle Opener of course.
 This bottle opener was listed on eBay.
 The front of the bottle opener states “Lowcock” and the reverse states “Middlesbrough”.
-According to the listing, the opener is about 10cm long and had the registration number 702661.
+According to the listing, the opener is about 10cm long with registration number 702661.
 This is the patent number for the design, known as a “Crown Cap” and dates the opener at around 1924 and is common for bottle openers of that period.

 Please take the time to visit the pages of other Lowcock’s Lemonade memorabilia.